Simeon Dyankov: World Bank

-Dyankov has worked for the World Bank since 1995.
+Dyankov has worked for the World Bank since 1995, initially focusing on privatization and enterprise restructuring.
 In 1997, he participated in a World Bank enterprise restructuring project in Georgia.
 For his work in the transformation of the Georgian economy, he was awarded an honorary doctorate from the Free University of Tbilisi in June 2021.
 Dyankov also led World Bank projects on state-owned enterprise restructuring in Moldova.
-This work restarted after Russia’s invasion of Ukraine, under the aegis of the European Commission, with a state-owned enterprise strategy published in February 2023.
+This work restarted after Russia's invasion of Ukraine, under the aegis of the European Commission, with a state-owned enterprise strategy published in February 2023.
+Dyankov led two World Bank projects in Ukraine and continues to be involved in proposals on financing the post-war recovery.
+These proposals involve large amounts of aid from Western donors as well as reparations by Russia.
+The priorities uniformly focus on rebuilding human capital and infrastructure.

 1997 Asian Financial Crisis

 Dyankov participated in several World Bank financial sector restructuring projects during the 1997 Asian financial crisis.
-Based on these projects, he published a series of articles on corporate governance in East Asia with Stijn Claessens."
-Disentangling the incentive and entrenchment effects of large shareholdings ", Journal of Finance, via JStor.
-Published 7 December 2002.
+Based on these projects, he published a series of articles on corporate governance in East Asia with Stijn Claessens.